-If YOU are not satisfied with our response YOU must within twenty eight (28) days of your receipt of our written response refer the matter to a Mediator nominated by us.
+YOU must within twenty eight (28) days of your receipt of our written response refer the matter to a Mediator nominated by us.
 The cost of this Mediation will be borne equally by both parties or as agreed as part of the mediated settlement.
+Housesafe have a team of mediators to assist all consumers and inspectors as and when required.